Mill3/mill3-packages/packages/system-ui-sass/readme.md

 # Mill3-packages : system-ui-sass

 Our utility CSS classes system for typography, layout, sizings, colors, effects.
-Built with SASS, largely inspired by Bootstrap (for mixins) and TailWindCSS for classes naming conventions and the idea around an utiliy-first style framework.
+Built with SASS, largely inspired by Bootstrap (for mixins) and TailWindCSS for classes naming conventions and the idea around an utility-first style framework.

 ## Credits